facebook/facebook-python-business-sdk/README.md

 **NOTE**: For Python 3, use ``pip3`` and ``python3`` instead.

-**WARNING**: There is currently a dependency installation issue with Python 3.
-If you're running Python 3 and ``configparser`` fails to install, manually download the package.

 **NOTE**: Use ``sudo`` if any of these complain about permissions.
 (This might happen if you are using a system installed Python.)